Basil: Drive

 Using Basil Drive to Backup/Archive Files

 Using Basil Drive to archive files is easy.
 Once Basil Drive has been installed, it will download all of your client files to your local machine or network drive.
+This can take up to several hours.
 Once all are downloaded, you can simply use your Windows File Explorer to navigate to the location where Basil Drive is storing them.

 Using Windows File Explorer you can highlight files/folders like you would elsewhere on your PC and right-click on them to ‘Copy’ or ‘Compress to a ZIP file’.